rovale/micro-mqtt/README.md

     - tslint.json initially taken from https://github.com/Microsoft/tslint-microsoft-contrib/blob/2.0.2/tslint.json
     - TODO
         - [x] File an [issue](https://github.com/Microsoft/tslint-microsoft-contrib/issues/109) for no-document-write, it fails when enabled.
-        - [x] Figure out cause of misplaced 'else' warning.
-(Got it, my C# background bit me :-)
         - [x] Add TSLint to test if this is resolved.
         - [ ] Suggest to ignore `context` for the `max-func-body-length` too.
 - About debugging the unit tests in [Visual Studio Code](https://code.visualstudio.com/)
     - The .vscode/launch.json is configured correctly for this project.